zevv/nmqtt/README.md

   nmqtt_sub [-h host -p port -u username -P password] -t {topic}

 OPTIONS
   -?, --help         print this cligen-erated help --help-syntax      advanced: prepend,plurals,..
   -h=, --host=       IP-address of the broker.
-  -p=, --port=      network port to connect too.
+Defaults to 127.0.0.1 -p=, --port=       network port to connect too.
+Defaults to 1883.
   --ssl              enable ssl.
 Auto-enabled on port 8883.
   -c=, --clientid=   your connection ID.
 Defaults to nmqtt_pub_ appended with processID.
   -u=, --username=   provide a username
   -P=, --password=   provide a password
   -t=, --topic=      MQTT topic to publish to.
   -q=, --qos=        quality of service level to use for all messages.
+Defaults to 0.
+  -k=, --keepalive=  keep alive in seconds for this client.
+Defaults to 60.
-  --willtopic=      set the will's topic
+  --removeretained   clear any retained messages on the topic --willtopic=       set the will's topic
   --willmsg=         set the will's message
-  --willqos=        set the will's quality of service --willretain      set to retain the will message
-  -v, --verbose     set verbose
+  --willqos=         set the will's quality of service --willretain       set to retain the will message -v, --verbose      set verbose
 ```

 _`-verbose` not implemented yet_